stil/treemap-multilevel/README.md

 Example
 -------

-This is how components looks like displaying world countries populations on treemap.
+This is how component looks like displaying world countries populations on treemap.

 ![screenshot](src/demo/demo.gif)